Ansible

 ansible-vault encrypt_string --help

 To encrypt whole files that include structured data, you can leverage the ansible-vault create or the ansible-vault encrypt commands.
-Different files that can be encrypted include group, host, defaults, roles, and other custom variable files, tasks files, handlers files, binary, or other arbitrary files.
+Different encryptable files include group, host, defaults, roles, and other custom variable files, tasks files, handlers files, binary, or other arbitrary files.

 ansible-vault create --vault-id dev@prompt encrypted_file.yml

-This will open your configured editor (by default it would be vi) to provide the content to be encrypted.
-The same considerations discussed earlier for storing and using Ansible Vault passwords apply here.
+This will open your configured editor (by default, vi) to provide the content to be encrypted.
+The considerations for storing and using Ansible Vault passwords discussed earlier also apply here.

-After you provide your plain text content to the file and save and exit from it, you will only see the encrypted one when you try to view the content.
-To view it in plain text again, you will need to decrypt it.
+After you provide your plain text content to the file and save and exit from it, you will only see the encrypted version when you try to view the content.
+You will need to decrypt it to view it in plain text again.

-Before encrypting an existing file, let’s take a look at its content:
+Before encrypting this example existing file, let’s take a look at its content:

 cat file_to_be_encrypted.yml